-Developing such a framework begins with organizations defining a clear approach to data and Al governance.
-This can only be done when business leaders identify the benefits and opportunities Al offers their organizations as well as the potential risks and ethical setbacks that may need to be addressed along the way.
-About CEE Tackling any potential risks will require organizations to think in fundamentally new ways.
+Preparing for Al Developing such a framework begins with organizations defining a clear approach to data and Al governance.
+This can only be done when business leaders identify the benefits and opportunities AI offers their organizations as well as the potential risks and ethical setbacks that may need to be addressed along the way.
+Tackling any potential risks will require organizations to think in fundamentally new ways.
 Unlike previous technologies, ML and Al are designed to learn and evolve.
 As such, organizations will need to define their guidelines and standards for governance, including provision for internal and external Al assurance and validation, to ensure these systems are developed and deployed in a way that promotes fairness, transparency and accountability.

 Further, ethical AI may call on organizations to consider multiple perspectives to sufficiently address potential concerns.
-This includes regular check-ins with a diverse set of stakeholders from across the organization and beyond, to maintain responsible AI practices at all times.
-AI should also be incorporated into well-established risk management taxonomies, supported by auditing, to allow for ongoing oversight of systems.
+This includes regular check-ins with a diverse set of stakeholders from across the organization and beyond, to maintain responsible Al practices at all times.
+Al should also be incorporated into well-established risk management taxonomies, supported by auditing, to allow for ongoing oversight of systems.
 Customer concerns will also need to be given due consideration by all stakeholders involved in each application of the technology.
-Microsoft, Lush and UNESCO are among many organizations that have published ethical frameworks that guide how they use Al. Embedding governance into the technology For self-learning, autonomous AI systems, governance is needed from two perspectives.
-Externally hard and fast guidelines are needed for those who program and work with AI systems to ensure the systems are built with fairness and ethics in mind.
-Governance, in terms of parameters and moral boundaries, also needs to be built within the system to stop it from overextending itself or straying into questionable territory.
+Microsoft, Lush and UNESCO are among many organizations that have published ethical frameworks that guide how they use Al. Embedding governance into the technology For self-learning, autonomous Al systems, governance is needed from two perspectives.
+Externally hard and fast guidelines are needed for those who program and work with Al systems to ensure the systems are built with fairness and ethics in mind.
+Governance, in terms of parameters and moral boundaries, also needs to be built within the system to stop it from overextending itself or straying into questionable territory. © 2024 Copyright owned by one or more of the KPMG International entities.
+KPMG International entities provide no services to clients.
+All rights reserved.

-КРМС
+- About CEE Introduction

-About CEE Preparing for Al
+Preparing for Al

 Orchestrated experiences

-Fame brands

-Conclusions

-3

-Orchestrated experiences with Al

-The trend for companies to create intentional customer experiences by well-meaning teams across several different departments, did not always translate to great experiences for customers.
+Orchestrated experiences with AI The trend for companies to create intentional customer experiences by well-meaning teams across several different departments, did not always translate to great experiences for customers.